marceldobehere/M-CODE/README.md

 Let's start with some basic Variables.

-To set a Variable to a value, use set.
+To set a Variable to a value (and initialise it), use set and sets.
+(sets is basically set Variable to a String)
 ```
 set Test 100
+sets Test2 "Test lul"
+set Test $Test2
 ```
-To set a Variable to another Variable, use copy.
+To do math, use math or 2math.
 ```
-copy Test Test2
+math $var1 * $var2 var3
+-set the output of var1 * var2 to var3.

+2math sin $var1 var2
+-set the ouput of sin of var1 to var2.
 ```

 ### Input and Output
 We have a few ways of Input and Output with S-CODE.